-Stopping illegal bird killing in the Mediterranean
+Stopping illegal bird killing in the Adriatic flyway

 The Neretva River delta serves as a key resting point, as well as wintering and nesting grounds on the Adriatic flyway.
 At the same time, a large number of bird species in the area are endangered by illegal activities.
 That area is in fact one of the most critically affected ones in Southeastern Europe due to frequent illegal bird killing.